nfagerlund/note_systems/WHY.md

 ## OSA Scripts

 AppleScript, man.
 What a smoldering coal seam of a language.
-I've converted all the stuff in this repo to "JavaScript for Automation" over the years (which is dubiously maintained and heinously underdocumented but which at least acts like a normal programming language some of the time), but if you want a real fuckin' ride, compare [the original Garbage Book save script](garbage_book/errata/Garbage%20Book%20-%20save%20page.applescript) to the current one.
-The spine-breaking contortions it takes to do even the most basic text munging!
+I've converted all the stuff in this repo to "JavaScript for Automation" over the years, but if you wanna huff some noxious fumes, compare [the original Garbage Book save script](garbage_book/errata/Garbage%20Book%20-%20save%20page.applescript) to the current one.
+The spine-breaking contortions it takes to do even the most basic text replacements!

+That said, while JXA at least acts like a normal programming language some of the time, it is both heinously underdocumented and dubiously maintained.
+For example, `.whose({"_and": [...]})` clauses are just 100% broken in at least Mojave (`error -1700 can't convert types`) and I can't seem to find any information about wtf is up with that.
+And any StackOverflow question about JXA is immediately taken over by one specific axe-grinding weirdo.
+(Although their comments did actually help me understand what's going on with "element arrays" under the hood, so good on them for that.)
+TBH everything about application scripting on the Mac seems to be rotting right now, and maybe it was a bad idea to begin with, except that it's just so _useful_ sometimes, ugh.

 Regardless which language you're using, OSA scripts need to be compiled before use, and even though the compiled files retain the source code, they're saved as binary blobs that you don't want in your Git repo.
 Usually you'd use Script Editor.app to convert between text-only and compiled versions of a script, but there's no way to indicate that a text file is in JavaScript and still have Script Editor open it, which makes that even more of a pain than usual.